TerribleBrad/Wind-of-Kine/README.md

 ### Controller Support

 I don't use a controller when playing Skyrim so I haven't setup Streamlined Skyrim to work with one.
 Some people have had some issue using controllers so be aware.
 If you know how I could set up controller support reach out to me!
-See [Contact](contact)
+See Contact below

 ### I have a question